 Exercise compels fat cells holding THC to release it into the bloodstream.
 People who exercise regularly will eliminate THC faster than those who do not.

 Children and the elderly have a slower metabolism rate.
 As a result, they will metabolize THC in edibles at a slower rate.

 Cannabis edibles with higher THC amounts will last for a longer time in the body.

 Edibles move from the stomach through the intestines and end up in the liver where they are metabolized.
 Here, delta-9-THC is broken down into active metabolites before it has even had a chance to bind to any receptor.
 The most prominent THC metabolite is 11-hydroxy-THC.
 Afterwards, both delta-9-THC and 11-hydroxy-THC will get to the heart and into circulation, reaching the brain at the same time.
 This process will take between 30-120 minutes.
 It is after THC and its metabolites hit the bloodstream that you will begin to feel their effects.
 But this entire wait is worth the while because the buzz that comes afterward is stronger and lasts for longer as compared to smoking weed.

 Why do edibles give a more intense high

-When you consume cannabis edibles they first hit the digestive system before finding their way to the blood stream.
-For this reason, it will take a longer time before you can begin to appreciate the effects from edibles.
+When you consume cannabis edibles they first hit the digestive system before finding their way to the bloodstream.
+For this reason, it will take a longer time before you can begin to appreciate the effects of edibles.
 Because THC has undergone metabolism, most of it is present in a metabolite form known as 11-hydroxy-THC which is more potent than THC.
 This is what causes the powerful buzz experienced with cannabis edibles.
-It also follows that marijuana patients prefer cannabis edibles because the effects will are long lasting.
+It also follows that marijuana patients prefer cannabis edibles because of the effects will are long-lasting.